top of page

 Parts Work Workbook (74).png

 Fearful-avoidants think "I want to feel safe but I assume they will hurt or reject me eventually."
-Having learned to not trust, fearful-avoidants despise, shame and depress their own feelings of 'need for connection' and 'need for space' while staying on high alert for subtle signs of betrayal and rejection.
+Having learned to not trust, fearful-avoidants despise, shame and depress their own feelings of vulnerability ('need for connection') and 'need for space' while staying on high alert for subtle signs of betrayal and rejection.
+This push-pull tug within can be excruciating.

 Secure Sense of Self and Secure Attachment Style